 If you have received a 23andMe kit as a gift, you may be wondering what the service provides and how to get started.

 The 23andMe Personal Genome Service® analyses a subset of your DNA, across all of your chromosomes and the mitochondria.
-The pieces of DNA analysed are called SNPs (Single Nucleotide Polymorphisms) and are used to tell you about your recent ancestry, the origins of your paternal lineage (males only) and maternal lineage, and even your Neanderthal ancestry.
+The pieces of DNA analysed are called SNPs (Single Nucleotide Polymorphisms) and are used to tell you about your recent ancestry, the origins of your ancient maternal and paternal (males only) lineage, and even how many variants you have in common with our more distant relatives, the Neanderthals.

-Individuals provide saliva samples which are analysed by our CLIA-certified laboratory, and the results are returned to your online account in approximately 3-5 weeks after your sample is received at our lab.
-For more details about the 23andMe Personal Genome Service, review the articles in the Product Overview section of our help centre.
+After you provide your saliva sample, it will be analysed by our locally-certified laboratory, and the results returned to your online account approximately 2-3 weeks later.
+For more details about the service we offer and the results provided, you can review the articles in the Product Overview section of our Help Center.

 If you have a 23andMe saliva collection kit, you'll need to complete a few steps before you can receive the 23andMe Personal Genome Service.